Navigating GDPR Compliance: Guide for Small Businesses

 • Regarding consent, small businesses are concerned about demonstrating to authorities that proper permission has been requested and received.

-• As previously stated, enterprises must show that they have freely provided permission from data subjects via a clear and explicit request.
+• As previously stated, enterprises must demonstrate that they have obtained free and informed consent from data subjects through a clear and explicit request.

-So, while creating permission request forms, make sure they are readily accessible and understandable.
-Requests for permission should not be hidden in long contracts or terms of service but rather in a simple opt-in method that clearly identifies the request for consent.
+When creating permission request forms, ensure they are readily accessible and easy to understand.
+Permission requests should not be hidden in lengthy contracts or terms of service, but rather presented in a simple opt-in method that identifies the request for consent.
 Furthermore, data subjects have the right to withdraw their permission at any time.
-Therefore, a consent request form should explain how they may do so in the same manner they provided consent.
+Therefore, a consent request form should explain how they may do so in the same manner in which they provided consent.

 So, while creating a consent request form, consider:

-• Review the procedure for obtaining permission and make sure it is compliant with GDPR.
+• Review the procedure for obtaining permission and ensure it is compliant with the GDPR.

 • Provide clear descriptions of permission requests in privacy rules and notifications.